Belt Conveyors for bulk materials:

 - It is self adjusting and automatic

-- The inertial and frictional resistance due to acceleration of the material at the loading area
+- The inertial and frictional resistance due to the acceleration of the material at the loading area.

-Resistance due to friction on the side walls of the skirt board at the loading area.
+- resistance due to friction on the side walls of the skirting board at the loading area.

-Pulley bearing resistance applicable for other than the driving pulley
+- Pulley bearing resistance is applicable for other than the driving pulley

 a.
 Resistance due to idler tilting

 b.
 Resistance due to friction between material and skirt plate

 d.
 Resistance due to friction at the discharge plough